dream-ardor/Codewars/README.md

 # Codewars
-A collection of my solutions to the Codewars challenges
+A collection of my solutions to the Codewars challenges :computer: :fire: